mukherjeesrijit/AI-tutorials/research-program/research-program.md

 # Medical Imaging AI Research Program (1 year)

+Watch this video.
+I have discussed [the program in detail](https://youtu.be/dQNGmBTTAWk?si=VK11r9uJcNcWBZHP).
 This program is designed to guide participants through a structured process for learning and contributing to applied AI research, specifically focusing on foundational skills, hands-on projects, and research activities.
 This research program is inspired by the process of my research journey over time.
 I have described a part of my research journey in detail [in my newsletter](https://mukherjeesrijit.substack.com/p/25-years-notes-of-my-applied-ai-research).
 The timeline and steps are outlined below:

 ---